bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is basic HTML where the tag is describing what it does.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Inline cannot take a width or height, while block can.

 3. What are the 4 areas of the box model?

+The 4 areas include the content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis, and center is the vertical center.

 5. Explain why git is valuable to a team of developers.

+So when developers create something new they can make new and constant changes to the code while collaborating with their team members.
+All of them can work on the local versions of the code, make new changes, then merge them together.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.